lagdo/symfony-facades/README.md

 ## Usage

-A facade inherits from the `Lagdo\Symfony\Facades\AbstractFacade` abstract class, and implements the `getServiceIdentifier()` method, which returns the id of the corresponding service in the Symfony service container.
+A facade inherits from the `Lagdo\Symfony\Facades\AbstractFacade` abstract class, and implements the `getServiceIdentifier()` method, which must return the id of the corresponding service in the Symfony service container.

 ```php
 namespace App\Facades;